vlasvlasvlas/whatsapp_bot/README.md

 - simple test of a python based whatsapp bot

 arq:
-- based on python, flask, and ngrok, who communicates to Twilio
+- based on python (3.8), flask, and ngrok, who communicates to Twilio

 ## so: